sanger/sample-tracking/README.md

 - To edit the Filter or Search input in a Dashboard, update the 'Search' function in the left column of the View.
 - To Download the full data from Tableau, go to the Dashboard, **click on any header** within the 'View' you would like to download the data for.
 Click 'Download' > 'Data' > 'Full Data' > 'Download all rows as a text file'.

+## Tableau - Data Source permission error
+Laura F was having permission issues viewing the UAT Dashboard.

+Matt F said "Its because the UAT data source has been published as its own object with its own permissions.
+Its been put in the DNA Pipeline project so only those in the DNA pipeline group can access it.
+The workbook is in the public area so that means someone can open the workbook, but then get denied access to the data.
+I’ve added her to the access list for the data source so it now should work."

+Looking into this more
+- UAT Sample Tracking Data Source entity is in "DNA Pipelines" folder
+- Sample Tracking Report UAT Dashboard in is the "Public" folder.
+- Sample Tracking Report Prod is in the "Public" folder, but Prod does not have its own Data Source entity

+Some questions/ thoughts:
+- Should UAT and Production be the same?
+We could remove the extra UAT Data Source entity, and have UAT connect directly to the DB like Production does?
+- Or we move the UAT Data Source entity to the Public folder, to where the View/Dashboards are?
+- We do nothing, but for every new user testing in UAT, they have to be added by Matt F to the DNA pipeline group

 ## Useful Links
 - [Sample Tracking - Confluence ](https://ssg-confluence.internal.sanger.ac.uk/display/PSDPUB/Sample+Tracking+Report)
 - [Sample Tracking Tableau reports](https://globalreporting.internal.sanger.ac.uk/#/search/views?search=sample%20tracking)